anuraghruday/anuraghruday/README.md

 </p>

 ### Welcome!
 I’m Anurag Hruday Pirangi, a robotics engineer and Artificial Intelligence specialist who enjoys turning math into motion and data into decisions.
-I solve complex problems with AI—basically, I debug reality for a living.
+I solve complex problems with AI; basically, I debug reality for a living.

 ---